MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 > [!WARNING]
 > `AppWindow` uses physical pixels for compatibility with UI frameworks that don't use logical coordinates.
 If you use WPF or WinUI 3, `RightInset`, `LeftInset`, and the values passed to `SetDragRectangles` need to be adjusted if the display scale is not 100%.
 In this example, we calculate a `scaleAdjustment` value to account for the display scale setting.
 >
-> For WPF, you can hnadle the [Window.DpiChanged](/dotnet/api/system.windows.window.dpichanged) event to get the [NewDpi](/dotnet/api/system.windows.dpichangedeventargs.newdpi) value.
+> For WPF, you can handle the [Window.DpiChanged](/dotnet/api/system.windows.window.dpichanged) event to get the [NewDpi](/dotnet/api/system.windows.dpichangedeventargs.newdpi) value.
 >
 > For WinUI 3, use [Platform Invoke (P/Invoke)](/dotnet/standard/native-interop/pinvoke) to call the native [GetDpiForMonitor](/windows/win32/api/shellscalingapi/nf-shellscalingapi-getdpiformonitor) function, as shown in the preceding example.